Karen Heuler

 Karen Heuler (born June 13, 1949) is an American writer of literary, dark fantasy, science fiction, and horror short stories, and novels.

 Biography

-Heuler was born in Brooklyn, New York and attended Long Island University, where she got her Master's in English in 1976.
-She worked in various jobs in and out of publishing, including in crosswords, art books, on Wall Street and in retail.
-She currently teaches occasionally for New York University School of Professional Studies, and others.
-She's had over 100 stories published in literary and speculative journals and anthologies, plus four novels, three collections, and one novella.
-Her work focuses most on the perception of reality and very frequently features doubles and doppelgangers, from both a literary and speculative point of view.
+Heuler was born in Brooklyn, New York and attended Long Island University, where she received her Master's degree in English in 1976.
+She worked in various jobs including publishing, crosswords, art books, Wall Street and retail.

+She teaches occasionally for New York University School of Professional Studies, and other academic institutions.
+She has had over 100 stories published in literary and speculative journals and anthologies, as well as four novels, three collections, and one novella.
+Her work focuses on the perception of reality and often features doubles and doppelgangers from both a literary and speculative point of view.
 She frequently uses literary works as a reference point for speculative stories, as an indicator of the continuity of topics across genres.